Texas A&M College of Dentistry

 Can high school students begin to prepare for a career in dentistry?

 Yes.
 These students should take courses that will prepare them for admission to the predental college of their choice.
-In general, high school courses should include Biology, Chemistry, Mathematics, English, History, Speech and courses that involve the development of hand skills.
+In general, high school courses should include Biology, Chemistry, Mathematics, English and courses that involve the development of hand skills.

 Which college or university should a predental student attend?

 We do not recommend specific colleges or universities.
-The college must be accredited and those having an active pre-health advisory committee are recommended.
+The college must be accredited and those having an active pre-health advisory committee and predental society are recommended.

 The College of Dentistry provides complete information about admission requirements to predental advisors and to predental students.
 Counseling is available.